humenda/GladTeX/manpage.md

     this option is unset, GladTeX will simply fail when the cache is unreadable.

 **-m**
-:     Print error output in machine-readable format (less concise, more parseable).
+:     Print error output in machine-readable format (less concise, better parseable).

     Each line will start with a key, followed by a colon, followed by the value, i.e. `line: 5`.